What Does Life Look Like in an At-Home Drug Rehab Program?

 Working with his psychiatrist, Carl acknowledged that he was still at a high risk of relapse as long as he was still taking medication, even as prescribed.
 Over a period of several months, he worked with his CRA and psychiatrist to find healthy outlets to destress on the weekends and reenergize throughout the week.
 He started exercising at hotel gyms, swimming in the morning, and after six months, he regained the confidence to travel and enjoy his weekends on his own without the fear of relapse.
 However, he still continues to call on Tina if he knows he’s going on a high-stress business trip that may increase his risk of relapsing.

-When she was beginning to wonder if it was time to leave Los Angeles, Melinda finally found a small part in a low-budget movie working with an up-and-coming director.
+When she was beginning to wonder if it was time to leave the city, Melinda finally found a small part in a low-budget movie working with an up-and-coming director.
 When the film ended up gaining mainstream attention, casting directors started calling her, and after showing her spark on the big screen, her agent was getting more offers than she could accept.
 Her older films even began to develop a cult following, and before long, her name started appearing in the tabloids again.

 In her late forties, Melinda landed the biggest role of her career—the opportunity to cement her status as a household name.
 Her regained celebrity status had also brought out a group of female and male admirers, many fellow actors who wanted to learn the secret to her newfound success, but also an old friend she hadn’t heard from in many years.
 When her old friend invited her to a party, Melinda assumed it was to celebrate her upcoming role and catch up for old time’s sake.